themagicianking/themagicianking/README.md

-- 👋  Hi, I’m @themagicianking
+- 👋  Hi, I’m Thane.
-- 👀  I’m interested in ...all sorts of TTRPGs, Critical Role, The Magicians books, NaNoWriMo, dog training, swing dance, professional mermaids, and all sorts of other stuff :) Right now I'm very interested in teaching myself full stack web development.
+- 👀  I’m interested in ...TTRPGs, Critical Role, The Magicians books, NaNoWriMo, dog training/breeding/grooming (I'm a former dog groomer), swing dance, professional mermaids, and all sorts of other stuff :) Right now I'm very interested in teaching myself full stack web development through The Odin Project.
-- 🌱 I’m currently learning ...how to learn!
-I am reteaching myself JavaScript and learning how to put it together with the html and CSS skills I already know.
-I am also learning how to communicate to other people about my code.
+- 🌱 I’m currently learning ...full stack web development!
+I have finished TOP's fundamentals course and am currently learning Ruby.
-- 💞️ I’m looking to collaborate on ...I'm not sure yet ^.^
+- 💞️ I’m looking to collaborate on ...I'm not sure yet.
 - 📫 How to reach me ...I'm @trenzalure#0535 on Discord :)

 <!---